Drayux/Tartarus/README.md

 NOTE: Being a WIP, there are still some funny quirks you may notice:
 - The device defaults to a "debug profile" where buttons 01 - 05 will swap the respective profile
 - The default maps at profiles 2 and 3 are the maps that I regularly use for gaming, which may prove unusual to many
-- The scroll wheel does not work at all--It's one of the last features I expect to add
+- The scroll wheel is not yet configurable, it simply binds to its default functionality

 ## Requirements
 - linux >=3.0 (?) + standard build tools (linux-headers, gcc, make, git, etc.)